martyjs/marty/docs/docs/constants.md

 ```

-Marty offers a helper function, #createConstants, that makes it easier to create constants.

-In its simplest form you can pass in array
+Marty offers a helper function, <code>Marty.createConstants()</code>, that makes it easier to create constants.
+You can pass an array of strings to it

 {% highlight js %}
 var Constants = Marty.createConstants([